DylanGordon/wizard101-ocr-bazaar-bot/README.md

 # DISCLAIMER

-Due to this bot not hooking directly into memeory you will lose to other bots.
-While this bot is good for what it is id reccomend using our [Custom Wizard 101 In Memeory Bot](https://github.com/DylanGordon/wizard101-bazaar-bot) That is releasing to the public in the near future.
+Due to this bot not hooking directly into memory you will lose to other bots.
+While this bot is good for what it is id reccomend using our [Custom Wizard 101 In Memory Bot](https://github.com/DylanGordon/wizard101-bazaar-bot) That is releasing to the public in the near future.

 # Setup